+Cell-wall composed of lignin and thin membrane.
 In the heart-wood the contents have disappeared, air taking their place, and the cell-wall has become very much thickened by a deposit within the cellulose of a dense substance called lignin, which gives to wood its elasticity and hardness.

-In the living tree, air and water are present in varying quantities, depending on the season and kind of wood.
-The amount of water is frequently as much as fifty per cent.
+In the living tree, air and water are present in varying quantities, depending on the season and kind of wood. amount of water is frequently as much as fifty per cent.
 During the seasoning of pine, about twenty per cent of water is removed from the wood.
-This may be called free water, because it exists in the plant with all the ordinary properties of But there is also in pine-wood water. about the same amount of water, which is chemically combined with carbon to form cellulose and lignin.
-The presence of this modified water may be demonstrated by placing the wood in a partially closed iron vessel, and heating it red hot; the wood is reduced to charcoal, while water is given quantities of iron, phosphorus, calcium, sodium, and silicon, with traces of many other elements.
+This may be called free water, because it exists in the plant with all the ordinary properties of But there is also in pine-wood about the same amount of water, which is chemically combined with carbon to form cellulose and lignin.
+The presence of this modified water may be demonstrated by placing the wood in a partially closed iron vessel, and heating it red hot: the wood is reduced to charcoal, while water is given off, together with a small quantity of gases, oils, and other matters.